This page covers our manufacturing and quality management initiatives to ensure quality and safety in products and services.

 A socially responsible system of quality management

-The mission in corporate quality mnagement activity is to ensure compliance with all regulations in operations relating to quality, safety, and pharmaceutical regulatory affairs, and to thereby ensure the reliability of these activities across the whole Group.
+The mission in corporate quality management activity is to ensure compliance with all regulations in operations relating to quality, safety, and pharmaceutical regulatory affairs, and to thereby ensure the reliability of these activities across the whole Group.
 This means that it coordinates closely with Group companies worldwide in the US, Europe, Asia, and other regions, working to improve the quality of SHIONOGI Group products and information, ensure safety through a robust pharmacovigilance system, and implement pharmaceutical compliance in the rapidly changing regulatory environment.
 In this way, it helps to fulfill our responsibilities as a corporate citizen.

 Going forward, we will continue to comply with regulations and take advance measures to avoid risk so as to make SHIONOGI Group a company that patients can have confidence in and all stakeholders can trust.